yogarajalakshmi-s/yogarajalakshmi-s/README.md

 <li>I'm a Python, Ruby and JavaScript programmer, avid reader and a linguaphile</li>
 <li>I'm a member of NYC Physics and Astronomy club</li>
 <li>I'm also a contributor to NASA Citizen science projects.</li>
-<li>I’m passionate about Python and would like to be a web developer, trying to explore new modules, learn data structures and work on new exciting projects.</li>
+<li>I’m passionate about Aerospace Engineering and Python and would like to be a web developer, trying to explore new modules and work on new exciting projects.</li>
 </ul>

 ### Experience